-We asked eighth grader Clara to share her Swain experience - here are her own
+Clara '17 shared her Swain experience - here are her own (un-edited) words, written as an 8th grader

 I came to The Swain School when I was three years old, and at the time my parents were only looking for a Preschool for me.
 But when it was time to start Kindergarten, they couldn’t imagine me anywhere else.
 I continued to return each year for 11 years and now I'm in eighth grade, looking ahead to my graduation in June.